Perhaps more than any other sector, the automotive industry must pay attention to labor continuity.

 Automotive Supply Chains Are More Vulnerable to Disruptions Than Ever

 What happens if a disaster affects your your physical plant, employees, and local labor pool?
 Where will you source additional labor from quickly?
 Will you pull employees in from other locations and if so, who is managing this process?
-Or do you have a contingent staffing provider who can quickly deploy teams to your facility and manage the process for you so you can focus on business resumption?
+Do you have a contingency staffing provider who can quickly deploy teams to your facility and manage the process for you so you can focus on business resumption?
 Business continuity plans traditionally account for the risks of natural disasters, however, manufacturers today should also include contingency plans for how they will respond to the increasing skills gap.

 There are many industries and areas of the country that are already feeling the impact of the skills gap, such as Michigan's auto tooling industry which has the largest concentrations of openings in the Grand Rapids-Wyoming area along with Metro Detroit.
 Ask any distributor across the United States how they're doing hiring CDL-A Drivers and they'll tell you the same thing -- that's it's becoming more challenging each year and hiring qualified drivers is a constant struggle.
 In 2014, the industry was facing a shortage of nearly 40,000 CDL Drivers and as of 2017, that number has more than doubled.